BlueBrain/Brayns/python/doc/source/examples_snapshot.rst

 Target
 ------

-First we have to choose which models to render and for that we need the bounds of the area we want to see in the snapshot.
+First we have to choose which models to render and for that, we need the bounds of the area we want to see in the snapshot.

 .. code-block:: python